Akash23q2/LineageOs_Ota_Patcher/README.md

 # Enable OTA Root Script (enable-ota-root.sh)

-This script, created by @Akash23q2, is designed to enable OTA (Over-The-Air) updates for LineageOS while retaining root access.
+This script, by me @Akash23q2 ;p, is designed to enable OTA (Over-The-Air) updates for LineageOS while retaining root access.
 It allows users to patch the boot image and create a flashable ZIP file, making the update process seamless.
 To use this script, follow the instructions below.

 ## Prerequisites
 1. Install Termux from the Google Play Store.